get-convex/convex-helpers/README.md

 **To use `convex-helpers`, import { crud } from "convex-helpers/server"**
 See more [in the convex-helpers README](./packages/convex-helpers/README.md).

-## Throttling client-side requests by Single-Flighting

-See the [Stack post on single-flighting](https://stack.convex.dev/throttling-requests-by-single-flighting) for info on a technique to limit client requests.

-You'll need the [useSingleFlight.ts](./src/hooks/useSingleFlight.ts) file, or [useLatestValue.ts](./src/hooks/useLatestValue.ts) utilities.

-## Stable query results via useStableQuery

-If you're fine getting stale results from queries when parameters change, check out the [Stack post on useStableQuery](https://stack.convex.dev/help-my-app-is-overreacting).

-You'll need the [useStableQuery.ts](./src/hooks/useStableQuery.ts) file.

-## Presence

-See the [Stack post on implementing presence](https://stack.convex.dev/presence-with-convex) for details on how to implement presence in your app.

-Related files:

-- [presence.ts](./convex/presence.ts) for server-side presence functions.
-Intended to be modified for your application.
-- [usePresence.ts](./src/hooks/usePresence.ts) for client-side React hooks.
-Modify to match your server API.
-- (optional)[useTypingIndicator.ts](./src/hooks/useTypingIndicator.ts) for specifically doing typing indicator presence.
-- (optional)[Facepile.tsx](./src/components/Facepile.tsx) for showing a facepile based on presence data.
-Intended to be used as an example to extend.

 ## Validator utilities

 When using validators for defining database schema or function arguments,